hotwax/oms-documentation/documents/retail-operations/available-to-promise/create-rules.md

-Here is the revised version for clarity and ease of understanding:

 # Create Rules

-Retailers can set up various rules for product-related configurations based on their specific needs.
-The following types of rules can be established in the `ATP` app:
+Retailers have the flexibility to configure product-related settings based on their unique requirements.
+By default, safety stocks and thresholds are set to zero, and shipping and store pickups are permitted for all products across all facilities and channels.
+Retailers can establish the following rules to modify inventory-specific configurations as needed:

-## Thresholds
+## Threshold

 To avoid overselling due to inventory inaccuracies, merchandisers prefer not to promise all available inventory to the online sales channel.
-They maintain a buffer stock, known as an Inventory Threshold, at the company level before promising inventory online.
+They maintain a buffer stock, known as an Inventory Threshold, at the network level before promising inventory online.

 Here’s how retailers can set up thresholds for their products: